-UPTIME WAS IDENTIFIED AS THE OPERATIONAL PERFORMANCE MEASURE THAT WOULD BEST ALIGN WITH THE INTERESTS OF OUR CUSTOMERS AND, ULTIMATELY, OUR SHAREHOLDERS.
-AS A RESULT, WE MAINTAINED THE UPTIME MEASURE FOR 2019.
+WE HAVE IDENTIFIED UPTIME AS THE OPERATIONAL PERFORMANCE MEASURE THAT BEST ALIGNS WITH THE INTERESTS OF OUR CUSTOMERS AND, ULTIMATELY, OUR SHAREHOLDERS.

-This measure represented 20% of the 2019 total target annual bonus opportunity, reinforcing the importance of maintaining excellence in our rig operations.
+Uptime represented 20% of the 2020 total target annual bonus opportunity, reinforcing the importance of maintaining excellence in our rig operations.
 We believe that Uptime is the best measure of operational efficiency, which is imperative to our customers.